 Below are a couple examples of “before and after” pictures showing the brightness of the S80:

 Value: As mentioned this flashlight has been discontinued but is still available from many online retailers.
-Cost?
-I am seeing it for around $60.
-I consider it well worth it.
-For $60 you get a rechargeable, 750 lumen, rugged flashlight – and did I mention waterproof?
+You get a rechargeable, 750 lumen, rugged flashlight – and did I mention waterproof?
 It is IPX-8 rated meaning it can be completely submerged.

 Summary: No doubt you can tell I like the Olight S80.

 Due to this light being discontinued there is a similar Olight available sitting at 750 lumens – the Olight M21X L2 Warrior.
-This thing is n my wish list and looks to be more affordable than the S80.
+This thing is n my wish list and looks to be more affordable.

 Like what you read?